MicrosoftDocs/win32-pr.it-it/desktop-src/dxmath/ovw-xnamath-reference-functions-vector-arithmetic.md

 ---
 # <a name="vector-arithmetic-functions"></a>Funzioni aritmetiche vettoriali

-Elenca le funzioni aritmetiche vettoriali.
+Elenca le funzioni aritmetiche dei vettori.

 ## <a name="in-this-section"></a>Contenuto della sezione